 from that does teach it (because there's no such concept in Scripture)

-and like I said, he does preach the text.
+and like I said, he does preach the text (or at least did while I was there).

 The second word ('filew') generally is used for the kind of mutuality sometimes intended by the English word "love" but is probably better rendered "friendly" or "like".
 Translators often get this one incorrect in John 21:15-17 where both words are used in the Greek to distinguish the kind of self-giving devotion that Jesus is asking for, from the friendship Peter is willing to offer.